ibexa/documentation-developer/docs/guide/data_migration/data_migration.md

 ## Examples of using migration

-You can find examples of using migrations in your project's `vendor/ibexa/migrations/tests/bundle/Command/MigrateCommand/migrate-command-fixtures` folder.
+You can find examples of using migrations in [Migration file content](exporting_and_importing_data.md#migration-file-content), and in your project's `vendor/ibexa/migrations/tests/bundle/Command/MigrateCommand/migrate-command-fixtures` folder.